Robin Hayeems, Senior Scientist

 Dhayo Khangsar

 Dhayo holds a Honours Bachelor of Health Studies Degree in Health Management from York University as well as a Post-Graduate Certificate in Project Management from George Brown College.
-Dhayo joins us from SickKids Foundation where she gained over 3 years of administrative, fundraising, and non-profit project experience.
-Dhayo currently provides support to three research scientists, including Dr. Robin Hayeems, and their labs as an Administrative Assistant.
-A natural planner and organizer, Dhayo supports the research endeavours of the Hayeems Lab by supporting grant applications, managing calendars and meetings, and conducting general administrative functions.
+Dhayo is extremely versatile and joins us from SickKids Foundation where she gained over 3 years of administrative, fundraising, customer service, and non-profit project experience.
+Dhayo currently provides support to three research scientists and their labs as an Administrative Coordinator.
+A natural planner and organizer, Dhayo supports the research endeavours of the Hayeems Lab by supporting grant applications, managing meetings, onboarding new staff, tracking expenses and conducting general administrative functions.

 Fun fact: Dhayo can speak four languages and they are Tibetan, English, Hindi and Nepali.